 When joining collaborative agreements where there is no formal agreement in place.
-Request for such a departure must be supported by written evidence from the Procurement Service confirming local agreements will be replaced by an all Wales competition / national strategy.
+Request for such a departure must be supported by written evidence from the Procurement Service confirming local agreements will be replaced by an all-Wales competition / national strategy.

 Procurement Services must be consulted prior to any such application being submitted for approval.
-The Director of Finance must approve such applications up to £25,000.
-The Host Body’s Chief Executive is required to approve applications exceeding £25,000, in-line with the Host Body’s Standing Financial Instructions .
+The Director of Finance and Value must approve such applications up to £25,000.
+The Chief Executive of the Host Body is required to approve applications exceeding £25,000, in-line with the Host Body’s Standing Financial Instructions.
 The recording and reporting of applications will be in-line with the Host Body’s Standing Financial Instructions and governance arrangements.

-In all applications, through Single Quotation Application or Single Tender Application (SQA or STA) forms, the applicant must demonstrate adequate consideration to the Chief Commissioner and Director of Finance, as advised by the Head of Procurement, that securing best value for money is a priority.
+In all applications, through Single Quotation Application or Single Tender Application (SQA or STA) forms, the applicant must demonstrate adequate consideration to the Chief Commissioner and Director of Finance and Value, as advised by the Head of Procurement, that securing best value for money is a priority.
 The Head of Procurement will scrutinise and endorse each request to ensure: